Alex Willcock: Imagini

 Imagini was a London-based software company established in 2006.
 The firm specialised in using images rather than traditional questions for marketing purposes.
 One of its software applications compared an individual's image selections with those in a database to identify and suggest others with similar preferences and worldviews.

 Maker&Son

 In 2018, Willcock and his son Felix Conran co-founded the luxury furniture company Maker&Son.
 The company quickly gained recognition for its high-quality, handcrafted products including luxury sofas.
 In 2022, they sold the business to Inc & Co Group.

 Public speaking

 On 25 January 2020, Willcock delivered a talk at TEDx Glasgow, where he explored the topic of the language of feelings.

 Education

-Willcock was awarded a scholarship to study classical music at Eton College, where he honed his innate musical talent, particularly in playing the violin, which he had taken up only a few years earlier.
-His deep appreciation for both classical and classic music has profoundly influenced his personal and professional endeavours.
+Willcock was awarded a scholarship to study classical music at Eton College, where he honed his musical talent, particularly in playing the violin, which he had taken up a few years earlier.
+His appreciation for both classical and classic music has influenced his personal and professional endeavours.